briandgomez/Study/Security+/Security Operations.md

     - Not everything can be identified through analysis (i.e. authentication, security, insecure cryptography, etc.)
     - Requires verification of each finding to avoid false-positives

-- Dynamic analysis (Fuzzing)
-    - Sends random input to an application in order to see what the output might be (aka fault injecting, robustness testing, syntax testing, negative testing)
+- <u>Dynamic analysis (Fuzzing)</u>: sends random input to an application in order to see what the output might be (aka fault injecting, robustness testing, syntax testing, negative testing)
     - Looking for something out if the ordinary to occur (i.e. application crash, server error, exception)

 - Package monitoring